-Outside of teaching and research activities, Hataway enjoys camping, biking, welding, and cooking.
-He, his wife and two sons live in Homewood.
+Outside of teaching and research activities, Hataway enjoys camping, backpacking, welding, and cooking.
+He, his wife, three sons, and daughter live in Homewood.

 Degrees and Certifications

 - Ph.D., The University of Mississippi

 - B.S., B.A., Samford University